Documentus/Documentus-Blog/pages/mydoc/mydoc_introduction.md

 ## Overview

-The intention of this site is to be an open door for everyone interested in ## API Documentation, Coding, IoT, AI, Conventional Technical Writing, Content & CMS.
+The intention of this site is to be an open door for everyone interested in API Documentation, Coding, IoT, AI, Conventional Technical Writing, Content & CMS.
 In fact, if your interest is in any way related to technology and writing technical documents, then WELCOME to you.

-The instructions here are geared towards technical writers working on documentation.
+As for hous rules, site is generally unmoderated, however there are profanity filters and software in place, hopefully they will not be needed.
+Here are also geared towards technical writers working on documentation.
 You may have a team of one or more technical writers working on documentation for multiple projects.
-You can use this same theme to author all of your documentation for each of your products.
-The theme is built to accommodate documentation for multiple products on the same site.
+You can use this site to author all of your documentation for each of your products.
+The blog is built to accommodate documentation for multiple products on the same site.

 ## Survey of features